 • Project Gutenberg's poetry bookshelf has many classics and anthologies.

 • Gratefulness.org has some modern poetry (including some related to the coronavirus).

 • Librivox has poetry books to listen to.
-Scroll down through the genres for multiple poetry categories.
+Scroll down through the genres to find multiple poetry categories.

-There are many options, but here's a small list of free anthologies if you don't already have something in mind.
+There are many options, but if you don't have something in mind and would like some specific recommendations, here's a small list of free anthologies you may like.

 - It Can Be Done: Poems of Inspiration

 - The Little Book of Modern Verse and the Second Volume.

 - The Home Book of Verse in 4 volumes, each sorted by category.
 1-Poems of Youth and Age, 2-Poems of Love, 3-Poems of Nature, 4-Familiar Verse, and Poems Humorous and Satiric

 - The Book of Humorous Verse - okay, not exactly "beautiful" poetry, but a bit of humor can help get you through.